Effective Date: September 23, 2013

 Health-Related Benefits and Services

-about health-related benefits or services that may be of interest to you.
+We may use and disclose medical information to tell you about health-related benefits or services that may be of interest to you.

 Individuals Involved in Your Care or Payment for Your

 We may release medical information about you to a friend or family member who is involved in your medical care.
 We may also give information to someone who helps pay for your care.
 We may also tell your family or friends your condition and that you are in Cayuga Medical Center.
 In addition, we may disclose medical information about you to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status and location.

 As Required By Law